Physical Therapy To Recover From Total Knee Replacement (TKR)

 Osteoarthritis is a common type of knee arthritis that can make bearing your own weight more difficult because of the pain.

-This occurs where your femur (or thigh bone) meets your shin bone (or tibia) at the joint.
+This replacement occurs where your femur (or thigh bone) meets your shin bone (or tibia) at the joint.

 Who Gets Total Knee Replacements?